 Staras collaborated with Melvin D. Livingston, Ph.D., and Alexander C. Wagenaar, Ph.D., professor in the Department of Health Outcomes & Policy, on this research project, which was supported by the Zanvyl and Isabelle Krieger Fund via a grant to the Johns Hopkins Bloomberg School of Public Health.

-Read the journal article, which was published in the American Journal of Preventive Medicine in December, here.
+The journal article was published in the American Journal of Preventive Medicine in December.